Change of Visa Status to F-1

 Step 3: Scan and send copy of entire application to ISSS at intl@uoregon.edu

-Step 4: Mail the package to the correct USCIS filing address, or file the I-539 and supporting documentation online, if eligible.
+Step 4: Mail the I-539 application and all required documents to the correct USCIS filing address, or file online, if eligible.

 • If filing by mail, use a receipt-based mailing option such as certified mail, or a express delivery service like FedEx, DHL, etc., so that there will be evidence that the documents were received by USCIS.